Written and Directed by Samer Saifan

 Faris

-Ismail’s grandfather’s brother who was martyred as a child.
-In the film, he represents the youthful hope of the future and innocence in humanity.
+A Palestinian child on the beach, he represents the youthful hope of the future and innocence in humanity.

 Played by Ron Fallica